Kaththi

-It marks the second collaboration of Vijay and Murugadoss, after Thuppakki (2012).
-Official announcement took place in November 2013, and the principal photography took place in February—September 2014.
-Primarily shot across Chennai, it was also filmed in Kolkata, Mumbai, Hyderabad, Rajahmundry, Begumpet, Nellore and Kadapa.
-The cinematography for the film was handled by George C. Williams and the film was edited by A. Sreekar Prasad.
-The soundtrack and film score is composed by Anirudh Ravichander.
+The film was officially announced in November 2013, and principal photography took place between February and September 2014.
+Primarily shot across Chennai, it was also filmed in Kolkata, Mumbai, Hyderabad, Rajahmundry, Begumpet, Nellore, and Kadapa.
+The cinematography was handled by George C. Williams, and the film was edited by A. Sreekar Prasad.
+The music is composed by Anirudh Ravichander.
+The film marks the Tamil debuts of Mukesh and Chowdhury.